Fairchild House (Monticello, Kentucky)

-The Fairchild House on S. Main Street in Monticello, Kentucky is a Queen Anne-style house built in 1905-06 for Wilburn Fillmore Fairchild, a banker and prominent local merchant.
+The Fairchild House on S. Main Street in Monticello, Kentucky, United States, is a Queen Anne-style house built in 1905-06 for Wilburn Fillmore Fairchild, a banker and prominent local merchant.
 It was listed on the National Register of Historic Places in 2008.

 It is a two-story brick house, in Queen Anne style with elements of Free Classic substyle, based on plans of Barber & Kluttz, architects of Knoxville, Tennessee who published pattern books that were distributed widely.

 It has been operated as a bed and breakfast, as Fairchild's Bed & Breakfast.